qTipTip/RayTracer/README.md

 and simulating the effects of virtual objects on the light rays.

 This repository is ment to contain a Python implementation of a ray tracer using nothing but the standard library.
 This is more of a proof of concept rather than something aiming for performance.
 Such an implementation is a good exercise in test-driven development, and adhering to the Python data model.
+Did I forgot to mention - it is excruciatingly slow?